CN-CBF: Composite Neural Control Barrier Function for Robot Navigation in Dynamic Environments

 The results are presented in \cref{fig:sim_results_gr}.
 The proposed CN-CBF method clearly achieves higher success rates in all cases, with the performance gap widening significantly as obstacle density increases.
 Moreover, path length and time-to-goal are comparable to, or better than, the baselines.
 This is important because higher success rates can also result from overly conservative motion.
 In \cref{fig:sample_scene_gr}, we visualize one sample scenario from the ground robot simulation experiments.

-The main reason why the success rate of the CN-CBF method decreases is that the error of the composite CBFs approximating the true joint HJ value function increases with increased obstacle density.
-Nevertheless, the performance is significantly better compared to the approaches that directly approximate the joint value function, such as RNTC-MPC \cite{derajic_residual_2025}.
+We hypothesize that the success-rate decrease primarily stems from increasing error of the composite CBF relative to the true joint HJ value function as obstacle density grows.
+Nevertheless, the performance is noticeably better than that of approaches that directly approximate the joint value function, such as RNTC-MPC \cite{derajic_residual_2025}.
 Other reasons for performance degradation include a limited sensing range and errors in the assumed obstacle dynamics, e.g., when pedestrians abruptly change direction in their motion.